Alabama Water Quality at a Glance

 - Removed chromium-6 city claims (Mobile, Huntsville, etc.) because official CCR values for the period weren’t confirmed.
 Add back only with verified CCR citations and dates.

-- “70/587 systems” is an estimate from a credible news report; exact counts vary by year/definition.
+- “70/587 systems” is an estimate from a 2023 news report; exact counts vary by year/definition.
 Residents should check their current CCR.

-- Health language stays cautious, no medical promises; filtration framed as “extra protection.”
+- Health language stays cautious (no medical promises); filtration is framed as optional “extra protection.”

 Please read – our information